 A hen is a female chicken once it has reached sexual maturity.
 That means they are past the juvenile (pullet) stage and either are, or have already surpassed the egg laying stage of their development.
 Chicken is the overall term used to describe hens, roosters, chicks, etc; just like Human is used to describe men, women, etc.

 Q2.
 Are chickens male or female?/ Are all chickens female?

 Chicken is used to describe the species of bird and not the biological sex.
-Roosters and hens are both chickens.
+They are both chickens.
+The difference is roosters are male chickens and hens are female chickens.

 Q3.
 What are hen babies called?/ Is a chicken a baby hen?

 A baby hen is called a chick.
 You will sometimes here people refer to them colloquially as peeps.
 Once they are a bit older, biological sex plays a role in their names.
 For instance, a juvenile rooster is a cockerel and a juvenile hen is a pullet.

 Q4.
 Can a hen look like a rooster?

 Generally speaking, roosters are larger and have much more ornate and colorful feathering.
 That is to attract a mate.
 On the other hand, female chickens, like many females in nature, are typically less flashy.
 It is believed that is to act as a bit of camouflage while they protect their offspring.